-It’s National Poetry Month and in conjunction with Poets.org, we are celebrating the works and contributions of poets from all over the world.
-Check out all of the happenings here.
+It’s National Poetry Month and with Poets.org, we are celebrating the works and contributions of poets from all over the world.
+Check out all the happenings here.

-Poets face an interesting dilemma in the contemporary publishing field — while the rest of the industry is in flux, their lot remains mostly the same.
-Poetry will never produce huge runaway successes like fiction or non-fiction, but it has a devoted, loving fan base who show up in droves to see poets read as well as for the classes they teach.
+Poets face an interesting dilemma in the contemporary publishing field—while the rest of the industry is in flux, their lot remains mostly the same.
+Poetry will never produce huge runaway successes like fiction or non-fiction, but it has a devoted, loving fan base who show up in droves to see poets read and for the classes they teach.

 “I paid to submit to first book contests for almost two years, so I lost money and time trying to do it the old-fashioned way.
 I suppose that time spent revising/ editing/ swearing/ and feeling rejected made for a better book and some character building, but there are so many cool easy ways to self-publish and get your work out there from blogs to books.
 I think poets and writers

 in generalshould try to make their book the best book possible and not rush into publishing.”

 While rushing a book out doesn’t help the work, knowing that one can publish their book of poetry and have it on hand for readings is a huge boon to poets, who often do much of their selling through readings and events.